 Narrator / Author, read by Julia Whelan

 Read by Stephen Fry

-Americans will disagree with me and say that Jim Dale’s narration is better, but honestly they’re both brilliant.
-I prefer Stephen’s because it’s a voice I know and find comforting.
+Americans will disagree with me and say that Jim Dale’s narration is better, but honestly, they’re both brilliant.
+I prefer Stephen’s because it’s a voice I know and finds comforting.
 Also, he does an amazing job of differentiating the voices of each character and there are well over 150!

 I listen to these audiobooks every year and every year I enjoy them more and more.

 Read by Taron Egerton